🔄 Backend-Controlled, UI-Compatible API Flow

 Implementation Guide

-Critical Step: Manually Inject the Assistant Message
+Critical Step: Enrich Chat Response with Assistant Message

 The assistant message must appear in both locations: